Feel like yourself again

 Coily Hair

 Coily hair goes by many names, and you might have accidentally referred to it as curly in the past.
-But compared with curly hair, coiled hair is typically heavier on the frizz — and heavier, in general.
+But compared to curly hair, coiled hair is typically heavier on the frizz — and heavier, in general.

 While your hair’s texture can tell you a lot about how to style and care for it, you’ll benefit just as much from learning about your hair and scalp issues.